TF-IDF: Term Frequency-Inverse Document Frequency for Text Representation

 A term appearing everywhere gets IDF of zero, which means its TF-IDF is also zero.
 It contributes nothing to the document representation.
 While this makes sense for truly universal terms like "the", it can be problematic when you want even common terms to contribute something.

-Smoothed IDF variants address this by adding constants:
+Smoothed IDF variants address this by adding constants to both the numerator and denominator:

 idfsmooth(t,D)=log(N+1df(t)+1)+1\text{idf}_{\text{smooth}}(t, D) = \log\left(\frac{N + 1}{\text{df}(t) + 1}\right) + 1